mscherotter/VI2ACS/README.md

 # Video Indexer to Azure Cognitive Search
 Created by Michael S. Scherotter, Kelsey Huebner and Marcel Aldecoa

 This code parses [Azure Video Indexer](https://www.videoindexer.ai/) insights data into scene and thumbnail documents, storing in [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) or local storage.
 The documents are converted to [Azure Cognitive Search](https://azure.microsoft.com/en-us/services/cognitive-services/) scene and thumbnail indices.
+It also allows the download of thumbnail files.

 ## Search Components
 ### Scene Index
-The **sceneindex** lets you create queries for scenes that have certain metadata, including transcript, faces, emotions, sentiment, labels, and audio effects.
+The **sceneindex** allows the creation of queries for scenes that have certain metadata, including transcript, faces, emotions, sentiment, labels, and audio effects.
 There should be one document for each scene in each video.

 ### Thumbnail Index
-The **thumbnailindex** lets you create queries for keyframe thumbnails that have been extracted by video indexer that have certain metadata including faces, labels, OCR, keywords, and shot tags.
+The **thumbnailindex** allows the creation ofqueries for keyframe thumbnails that have been extracted by video indexer that have certain metadata including faces, labels, OCR, keywords, and shot tags.
 There should be one thumbnail document for each keyframe in each video.

 ### Query Syntax
 - Search for scenes that have a specific person: _$count=true&$filter=faces/any(face: face/name eq 'John Doe')&$select=start,end_
 - Search for scenes that have a refrigerator in them: _$count=true&$filter=labels/any(name: label/name eq 'refrigerator')&$select=start,end_

 ## The code
 The main entry point for the application is ```Program.cs```.
-It will read the configuration section of appsettings.json and create an instance of each service according to the type: **FileStream** or **AzureBlob**.
+It will read the configuration section of ```appsettings.json``` and create an instance of each service according to the type: **FileStream** or **AzureBlob**.
+The ```AppHost.cs``` has the main logic inside the method ```Run()```.

 ### Services
 Services contain the app logic for: